Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Brahmacharya: Energy Moderation

 The most talked about interpretation of brahmacharya is celibacy.
-But you needn’t become a monk to be a good yogi.
-You can just accept a broader interpretation of this yama.
+But you needn’t become a monk or ascetic to be a good yogi.
+Many people embrace a broader interpretation of this yama.
 “It literally means ‘walking in the way of God,'” says Harrigan.
 “It’s about preventing the dissipation of one’s energy through the misuse of the senses.
-It’s a personal energy-conservation program—when you practice brahmacharya, you are not letting the senses rule your behavior; you are not urge driven.”
+It’s a personal energy-conservation program.
+When you practice brahmacharya, you are not letting the senses rule your behavior; you are not urge driven.”

 Anything that causes turbulence in the mind and stirs the emotions might be seen as a violation of brahmacharya: overstimulating foods, loud music, violent movies, and yes, inappropriate sexual behavior.
 “Whatever disturbs the mind and body disturbs the spiritual life—it’s all one energy,” says Devi.
 “Brahmacharya asks you to consider how you spend it.
 Look at energy like money in the bank: If you have $100, you don’t want to spend it all right away so that you have nothing left.
 Become a good energy manager.”